metosin/compojure-api/README.md

 Enabling Swagger route documentation in your application is done by:

 - Wrap your api-applicaiton into an `api` (or `defapi`).
-  - Internally, `api` uses `compojure.api.routes/api-root` to create a route tree, passed into swagger-endpoints via request injection (`ring.swagger.middleware/wrap-swagger-data`).
   - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penalty)
   - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected. **Note:** since `0.20.0` the `defroutes*` are automatically referenced over a Var to get smoother development flow.
   - Add `:no-doc` metadata to any routes you don't want to appear in the documentation
 - Add `compojure.api.swagger/swagger-docs` route to publish the swagger spec
 - **optionally** Mount `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/metosin/ring-swagger-ui) to the web app.

-If the embedded (Ring-)Swagger-UI isn't good for you, you can exclude it from dependencies and create & package your own UI from the [sources](https://github.com/swagger-api/swagger-ui):
+If the embedded (Ring-)Swagger-UI isn't enough for you, you can exclude it from dependencies and create & package your own UI from the [sources](https://github.com/swagger-api/swagger-ui):

 ```clojure
 [metosin/compojure-api "0.20.3" :exclusions [metosin/ring-swagger-ui]]